Freehold sales & purchases

 The majority of residential property transactions involve the sale or purchase of freehold property and usually single houses, as opposed to flats or maisonettes.

-We believe that it is not just our job to deal with the “nuts and bolts” of the sale and purchase process, such as the preparation of documents for signature, submitting searches, addressing Stamp Duty Land Tax and registering the purchase at the Land Registry, but that it is just as important to guide and advise our clients through the whole transaction.
+We believe that it is not just our job to deal with the “nuts and bolts” of freehold property sales and purchases, such as the preparation of documents for signature, submitting searches, addressing Stamp Duty Land Tax and registering the purchase at the Land Registry, but that it is just as important to guide and advise our clients through the whole transaction.
 This means knowing what, if any, action is required and, importantly, the timing.

 Where issues come to light, we will give impartial advice about whether this represents a substantial problem.
 For our clients, our wealth of experience and expertise can be invaluable in overcoming any such obstacles so that the transaction can proceed without significant delays.